-No alteration of the existing lateral force-resisting system or vertical load-carrying system shall reduce the strength or stiffness of the existing structure, unless the altered structure would remain in conformance to the building code and this chapter.
+Alteration of the existing lateral force-resisting system or vertical load-carrying system shall not reduce the strength or stiffness of the existing structure, unless the altered structure would remain in conformance to the building code and this chapter.

 Commentary: The exception is omitted because the additional phrase "or otherwise allowed" makes it moot.
+2022 CEBC note: Editorial changes were made to this section with no change in substance.